derPierrre/llm-mas-process-discovery-framework/README.md

 ### Setup
 1. Clone this repository
-2. Open in Visual Studio Code
+2. Open in Visual Studio Code or any other IDE
 3. When prompted, click "Reopen in Container"
-4. The container will automatically set up the complete environment including MLflow
+4. The container will automatically set up the complete environment, including MLflow

 ## API Configuration